 All good modern historians do (b); but as for (a), while one finds a few examples of it in Greece and Rome at later periods, I cannot think off-hand of a 5th- or 4th-century Greek historian (and certainly not Herodotus, Thucydides or Xenophon) who has written this way – they are much closer to (b).

-: which successfully fits the Greek tales into the Jewish
+: successfully fits the Greek tales into the Jewish chronological framework.

-: in Hebrew).
+: the paper is in Hebrew).
 God willing, it’ll be available by next year.

 Heaven preserve us.